viveklam/Joule-Decade-Calendar-Aging/ReadMe.md

 - **[joule_generate_summary_data.ipynb](notebooks/using_data_example.ipynb)**: Example of the code that is used to generate the summary data from the raw data.
 - **[figure1_cap_res_summary.ipynb](notebooks/figure1_cap_res_summary.ipynb)**: Produces figure 1 of the paper summarizing the trends of resistance and capacity.
 - **[figure2_Arrhenius_prediction.ipynb](notebooks/figure2_Arrhenius_prediction.ipynb)**: Produces figure 2 of the paper showing a simple Arrhenius prediction of room temperature data
-- **[figure3-6_txFittingResults.ipynb](notebooks/figure3-6_txFittingResults.ipynb)**: Produces figure 3, 4, 5, and 6 in the paper.
+- **[figure3-6_txFittingResults.ipynb](notebooks/figure3-6_txFittingResults.ipynb)**: Produces figures 3, 4, 5, and 6 in the paper.
 This notebook shows the process fo
 - **[figure7_variability.ipynb](notebooks/figure7_variability.ipynb)**: Produces figure 7 in the paper.
 Shows variability of capacity and resistance.
 - **[figure8_tx_eol_prediction.ipynb](notebooks/figure8_tx_eol_prediction.ipynb)**: Produces figure 8 in the paper.
 Shows the prediction error of tx models taking increasing amount of data.

 ## Structuring Code:
-These modules contain needed functions to use the raw data and generate certain plots.
+These modules contain the needed functions to use the raw data and generate certain plots.
 - **[Joule_raw_data_builder.py](structuring_code/Joule_raw_data_builder.py)**: Contains code needed to load in raw data.
 - **[Joule_sum_data_builder.py](structuring_code/Joule_raw_data_builder.py)**: Contains code needed to load in summary data as well as code for generating summary data from the raw data.
 - **[plotting_and_fitting_helpers.py](structuring_code/plotting_and_fitting_helpers.py)**: Contains code needed to generate several plots such as smoothing function used, fitting functions for power-law expressions, etc.